Best Practices for Curators

 Practice what you preach

 Check your own messages for attitude, tartness or condescension.
-It is easier than you think to accidentally be curt or short with your users.
+It is easier than you think to accidentally be curt with your users.
 So double-check your messages and do your best to empathize with your users.
 Maintain professionalism and do not be overly casual but at the same time do not sterilize your messages.

 Communicate the value